alexismanuel/alexismanuel.com/_notes/desire-is-the-starting-point.md

 ---
-title: '"Desire is the starting point"'
+title: 'Desire is the starting point'
 image: /assets/napoleon-hill.jpg
 ---